The Age of the Aged Care Technology

 Conclusion

 The aging population is one of the greatest worldwide phenomena and challenges of the 21st century.
-Technology is helping to answer the question “How can we support older persons in living their lives well?”.
+Health technology for seniors is helping to answer the question “How can we support older persons in living their lives well?”.
 It offers tangible solutions to bring elderly care to a new experience level - improve the quality of life of seniors, create more sustainable health solutions, and open up new opportunities for businesses and economies.

 With an incredible potential of tech-powered innovation in senior care services, it’s vital to resist siloed improvements that lack the scale needed for a real change and turn it into functional from ornamental.
 From integrated remote patient monitoring with personal emergency response system to implementing a health record interoperability system adapted to older person-consumer needs, the health ecosystem needs to adjust services by integrating health care, collaborative care workers, and new incentive models.
 As the new benchmark, advanced data analytics and an evidence-based understanding of both human behavior and the biology of ageing are shifting the focus from treating disease to health promotion and prevention.